GuardianOfGods/unity-interview-questions/README.md

 </p>
 </details>

 **24. Question: What is a sealed class?
-Provide an example of a sealed class."**
+Provide an example of a sealed class.**

 <details><summary>Answer</summary>
 <p>